v1vekkumar/blog/_posts/2017-03-03-learning-deep-learning-in-2-months.markdown

 categories: deeplearning classes tutorials
 ---

+(Orignally posted on Quora as an answer to ["How do I learn deep learning in 2 months?"](https://www.quora.com/How-do-I-learn-deep-learning-in-2-months/answer/Vivek-Kumar-893))

 If you have coding experience and have an engineering background or apropriate basis in mathematics and computer science, 2 months are all you need to gain proficeny in deep learning.
 Here's a four step process to follow

 Still need motivation to get started with Deep Learning, check out the following video by Andrew Ng